You'll take your practical driving assessment with an ACT Government Licence Examiner using your own vehicle.

-If you have an ACT learner driver licence, you can book your assessment by calling Access Canberra on 13 22 81 and paying the fee with a VISA or MasterCard.
+If you have an ACT learner driver licence, you can book your assessment by:

-What you’ll need
+What you’ll need on the day

 You’ll need to:

-• supply your own vehicle to complete the assessment in
+• supply your own vehicle

-• arrive 15 minutes before your appointment.
-If you’re more than 5 minutes late to your assessment, you’ll need to rebook and pay again.
-If you need to:
+If you’re more than 5 minutes late to your assessment, you’ll need to rebook for the next available date and pay again.

 • completed logbook with all required driving hours accounted for

-• Hazard Perception Test certificate.
+• Hazard Perception Test (HPT) certificate.

 Read about how to get your provisional licence.

-• be registered (an unregistered vehicle permit is not acceptable)
+• be registered – an unregistered vehicle permit is not acceptable

 • have working seatbelts